nanobox-io/nanobox-guides-old/source/ruby/project-setup.html.md

 When data components are provisioned, we generate unique connection credentials for the service.
 If the same codebase is used for two separate apps, the database connection credentials will be different for each each app.
 This encourages the recommended security practices of not hard-coding connection credentials in your codebase.

 ### Boxfile & Connection Example
-The following `boxfile.yml` specifies a Ruby web service with a PostgresSQL database:
+The following `boxfile.yml` specifies a Ruby web service with a PostgreSQL database:

 ```yaml
 code.build: